Cost-effective Dual Enrollment Courses

 Application fees -- what you pay to get the whole ball rolling -- can change, too.

-- Dual-Enrollment Tip: Colleges will often waive an app fee completely for dual-enrollment students, if you ask.
-Something like "Is there an application fee for dual-enrollment students?" usually reminds administrators to tell you their fee-waiving code -- if there is one for DE students.
+• Dual-Enrollment Tip: Colleges will often waive an app fee completely for dual-enrollment students, if you ask.
+Something like "Is there an application fee for dual-enrollment students?" usually reminds administrators to tell you their fee-waiving code.

-And lately, due to Covid-19, many universities have temporarily eliminated their SAT and ACT test score requirements.
+And due to Covid-19, some universities have temporarily eliminated their SAT and ACT test score requirements.

 So there's a regular stream of changes to keep track of in university admissions policies.